itu-devops/lecture_notes/sessions/session_10/Slides.md

 ---

-### Swarm Element: Worker Node
+### 2. Worker Nodes

-  * Are instances of Docker Engine whith sole purpose to execute containers
+  * Instances of Docker Engine
+  - Sole purpose to execute containers
   * Do not participate in scheduling decisions, or serve the swarm mode HTTP API
   * Have at least one manager node
   * By default, all managers are also workers